 I look at every single outing as an adventure.
 I know where I intend to go.
 Sometimes I arrive at my desired destination, and other times I end up somewhere completely different. 😃

-Of course, there have been times when I have seemingly gotten lost and have been amazed at what I was able to see along the wrong route.
+Of course, there are times when I do get lost.
+But, it’s amazing to see the sights along the wrong route.
 There have been other times when I went out for a quick errand and spotted something that caught my attention just beyond the bus stop.
 The silver lining has been following my curiosity has provided an incredible reward.

 Final thoughts on Public Transportation in Mérida Mexico